sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 ```

 ## 8. Maps
-A `map` are a data structure that allows us to associate keys with values.
-Maps are created using the `%{}` syntax, where each `key`-`value` pair is separated by a comma.
+A `map` is a data structure that allows us to associate keys with values.
+Maps are created using the `%{}` syntax, where a comma separates each `key`-`value` pair.

-Maps in Elixir are similar to dictionaries in Python in that both data structures allow us to associate keys with values, and they are both unordered collections of key-value pairs.
+Maps in Elixir are similar to dictionaries in Python in that both data structures allow us to associate keys with values.
+They are both unordered collections of key-value pairs.
 However, there are also some key differences:
 - **Syntax:** Maps in Elixir are created using the `%{}` syntax, while dictionaries in Python are created using the `{}` syntax.
-Also, `key` - `value` assignments in Elixir are done using the `=>` operator, while in Python this is achieved using the colon `:` operator.
+Also, `key` - `value` assignments in Elixir are done using the `=>` operator, while in Python, this is achieved using the colon `:` operator.
 - **Mutability:** Maps in Elixir are immutable, which means that once a map is created, it cannot be modified.
-In contrast, dictionaries in Python are mutable, which means that we can add, remove, and modify items in a dictionary after it has been created.
+In contrast, dictionaries in Python are mutable, meaning we can add, remove, and modify items in a dictionary after it has been created.
 - **Key types:** In Elixir, keys in a `map` can be any term, including atoms, strings, and integers.
 In Python, keys in a dictionary can be any hashable object, such as strings, integers, and tuples.
 - **Error handling:** Accessing a key that does not exist in a map in Elixir will raise a `KeyError` exception in Python.
 In Elixir, we can use the `Map.get/3` function to safely access a key and return a default value if the key does not exist.